AdobeDocs/experience-platform.en/help/destinations/ui/destinations-workspace.md

 ## [!UICONTROL System View] {#system-view}

-The **[!UICONTROL System View]** tab displays a graphic representation of the activation flows that you have set up in the Real-time Customer Data Platform.
+The **[!UICONTROL System View]** tab displays a graphic representation of the activation flows that you have set up in the Adobe Experience Platform.

 ![Data-flows1](../assets/ui/workspace/data-flows1.png)